Unbowed, Unbent, Unbroken: In King's Landing

 Baelish arrives in King's Landing and tells Cersei that Sansa will marry Ramsay at Winterfell, and gets her approval to lead the Knights of the Vale to destroy the victor of Stannis' attack on the Boltons and be named Warden of the North.
 Olenna arrives and tells Cersei that her actions have put the Lannister-Tyrell alliance in peril, but Cersei claims that she had nothing to do with Loras' arrest.
 At Loras' inquest, the High Sparrow interrogates Loras and Margaery, who both deny that Loras is homosexual.
 Olyvar testifies against Loras and the Faith Militant arrests Loras; Margaery is also arrested for perjury.

 In Dorne

+Trystane Martell professes his love for Myrcella and insists they will be married one day.
 As the Sand Snakes prepare to abduct Myrcella, Bronn and Jaime disguise themselves as Dornish guards and infiltrate the Water Gardens to rescue her first.
 A skirmish between the two parties ensues before Dornish guards, led by Areo Hotah, arrive and arrest both groups.
 Ellaria Sand is also taken into custody.

 At Winterfell

 Before her wedding to Ramsay, Sansa is visited by Myranda claiming she was ordered to bathe her.
 While doing so, Myranda tries to intimidate Sansa by telling her not to bore Ramsay like "all the other girls".

-After his wedding to Sansa, Ramsay brings her to his chambers and rapes her.
-A horrified Reek attempts to leave, but Ramsay forces him to stay and watch.
+After his wedding to Sansa, Ramsay takes her to his chambers and rapes her.
+A horrified Theon attempts to leave, but Ramsay forces him to stay and watch.